Hautaklyttn/progDocs/docs/articles/c_cpp.md

 |float |4 bytes |1.2E-38 to 3.4E+38 |
 |double |8 bytes |2.3E-308 to 1,7E+308 |
 |long double |10 bytes |3.4E-4932 to 1.1E+4932 |

 &nbsp;

+**Advice on Signed/Unsigned**

+Operands with different types get converted when you do arithmetics.
+Everything is converted to the floatiest, longest operand, signed if possible without losing bits.

+> Avoid unnecessary complexity by minimizing your use of unsigned types.
+Specifically, don't use an unsigned type to represent a quantity just because it will never be negative.
+Use a signed type like 'int' and you won't have to worry about boundary cases in the detailed rules for promoting mixed types.
+> Only use unsigned types for bitfields or binary masks.
+Use casts in expressions, to make all the operands signed or unsigned, so the compiler does not have to chose the result type.

+&nbsp;